oscbyspro/Numberick/README.md

 Each specialization of ``NBKDoubleWidth`` has a fixed bit width, and so do its halves.
 This design comes with a suite of overflow and bit-casting operations.
-The even partition also lends itself to divide-and-conquer strategies.
-As such, it uses A. Karatsuba's multiplication algorithm, as well as C. Burnikel's and
-J. Ziegler's fast recursive division.
+The equal partition also lends itself to divide-and-conquer strategies.
+As such, it uses A. Karatsuba's multiplication algorithm, as well as C. Burnikel's and J. Ziegler's fast recursive division.

 ### 📖 Trivial UInt Collection

 ``NBKDoubleWidth`` models a trivial `UInt` collection, where `UInt` is an unsigned machine word.
-Its `High` component must therefore be trivial and layout compatible with some machine word aggregate.
-This layout constraint enables direct access to its machine words.
+It contains at least two elements, and its element count is always a power of two.
+This layout enables direct machine word access.

 ```
 // Int256 and UInt256, as constructed on a 64-bit platform: